How does the STIR/SHAKEN protocol work?

 What happens after we provide all the information your carrier requires?

 Our team will create a unique profile using the business information provided.
 Once the profile has been created and approved, the phone numbers will be added to the STIR/SHAKEN table.
 This process should take no more than 5 business days.
 The Ring.io team will keep you updated throughout the entire process.

-If you have further questions about STIR/SHAKEN, please contact our support team by email at firstname.lastname@example.org or by phone at 888-727-5776.
+If you have further questions about STIR/SHAKEN, please contact our support team by sending us an email at firstname.lastname@example.org

 My numbers have been registered with STIR/SHAKEN but my calls are still being flagged as 'Spam' or 'Scam Likely'.

 If outbound calls are still being flagged as spam, consider having the number remediated across all major carriers.
 Learn more about remediation here.